 Other options for the treatment of stress urinary incontinence may be explored if Kegel exercises, physical therapy, and lifestyle changes are not enough.
 Your doctor may consider surgery if your symptoms do not improve or if they believe that it will be more effective for you than the other treatment options.

-Vaginal estrogen may be used for post-menopausal women as treatment if there are both symptoms of mixed urinary incontinence and symptoms of vaginal atrophy.
+If you want to avoid a surgical procedure, or if you’re not eligible for surgery, you may benefit from medication therapies.
+Vaginal estrogen cream can be used for post-menopausal women as treatment if there are both symptoms of mixed urinary incontinence and symptoms of vaginal atrophy.
 However, currently there are no drugs approved by Health Canada for the treatment of stress urinary incontinence alone.

 Helpful tips for managing incontinence: